deepstreamIO/deepstream.io-website/content/tutorials/10-getting-started/20-javascript/index.md

 ## Getting the client

-For this tutorial we'll simply get the client from a <a class="cdn-link">CDN</a>, but you can also get it as `@deepstream/client` via NPM:
+For this tutorial we'll simply get the client hosted on deepstream.io, but you can also get it as `@deepstream/client` via NPM:

 ```bash